yannickseurin/crypto-book/src/zk-hack-puzzles/before-starting.md

 There are many great write-ups already available for every puzzle.
 The goal of this walk-through is to give an in-depth analysis of the cryptography underlying each puzzle.

-Needless to say, all the solutions given here are only one of the many ways to solve the puzzles.
 We encourage the reader to regularly pause and try to come with its own solution!

 The full code of the solutions is available at <https://github.com/yannickseurin/crypto-book/tree/main/puzzles>.